 Lichen occurs when fungi and algae grow together.
 In rainforests and alpine forests it forms a large carpet on the ground.
 Keep a look out for grey, green or yellow patches on your backyard rocks and trees.

 Unlike many other moths, the tiger moth has bright colours on its wings.
 They have striped abdomens which has given them their name.
 Their caterpillars are covered in sparse dark hairs which gives them the name "Woolly Bears".
 They can cause skin irritation so these caterpillars are better left alone.

 The Tiger Moth is a food source for small birds.
 Luckily for the Tiger Moth, most predators know its marked patches of orange and black mean that the moth is distasteful or poisonous.

 After dark when its visual signal is useless, the tiger moth emits ultrasonic clicks which can be picked up by insectivorous bats.
 These clicks warn the bats that the moth is unpleasant to eat, and also jams the bats' sonar system.

-You will find your resident Tiger Moth on plants usually around flowers, around water such as puddles and in the air.
+You will find Tiger Moths on plants usually around flowers, around water such as puddles and in the air.

 Butterflies are a welcome addition to any garden and like many native buddies, need all the help they can get to make sure they remain regular backyard guests.
 Attracting and keeping butterflies around your yard is a cinch.
 Butterflies go through a number of different lifecycle changes but t..